-The reserve was vested in the Raglan County Council in 1941.
-In 1950, the reserve was then transferred to the Crown for recreation purposes, and became Kopua Domain where the Raglan County Council were appointed to manage and control the land.
+The reserve was vested in the Raglan County Council Raglan Holiday Park provides powered and tent in 1941.
+In 1950, the reserve was then transferred sites plus cabin and bunk room accommodation. to the Crown for recreation purposes, and became Campground facilities include a large communal Kopua Domain where the Raglan County Council were kitchen, BBQ area, toilet and laundry facilities and appointed to manage and control the land. children's playground.
+Occupancy at the Holiday Park is extremely high over the summer, with sites being completely booked out from end of December to early March.

 In 1980 the land was classified as Raglan Recreation Reserve and then later became known as Te Kopua Reserve and then transferred to the Waikato District Council through the local government reorganisation in 1989.
-This land area has also been known as Putoetoe Point, being on opposite bank to the Putoetoe Redoubt, and as Rokikore.
+This land area has also been known as Putoetoe Point1, being on opposite bank to the Putoetoe Redoubt, and as Rokikore.